open-telemetry/oteps/text/metrics/0156-counter-gauge-model.md

 in a way that preserves meaning while removing only the forms of interpretation that made use of the erased attribute.

-Re-aggregation describes the process of combining OpenTelemetry metrics streams.
-For re-aggregation to preserve meaning, Sum points must be combined by adding the inputs and Gauge points must be combined by forming a distribution of the inputs.
+_Reaggregation_ describes the process of combining OpenTelemetry metric streams.
+For reaggregation to preserve meaning, Sum points must be combined by adding the inputs and Gauge points must be combined by selecting the last or random value.

 Note that erasure of attributes is defined so that it reverses the effect of introducing new measurements, and meaning is preserved in